freesig/docs/docs/coreconcepts/hello_me.md

 ### Enter the browser

 Go back to your browser and refresh the page.
-This time when you enter your name and press __Submit Name__ you will see the address show up:
+This time when you enter your name and press __Submit Name__, you will see the address show up:

 ![](https://i.imgur.com/rMfAa7t.png)